-Passenger trips by individuals to destinations of their choice, not
+General Trips Passenger trips by individuals to destinations of their choice, not

-associated with any agency program.
+Goal associated with any agency program.
 Broad conditions that define what an

 organization hopes to achieve.

-A formal channel for the adjustment of
+Grievance A formal channel for the adjustment of

-grievances through discussions with
+Process grievances through discussions with

 progressively higher levels of

 authority, culminating in mediation, if

-necessary.
+In-Service necessary.

-The time during which a vehicle is

-providing transportation service.
+III-Service The time during which a vehicle is providing transportation service.

-An individual whose primary
+Intake An individual whose primary

-responsibility is to accept requests for
+Reservationist responsibility is to accept requests for

-trips, enter information on requests,
+1 (C3C) vationist trips, enter information on requests,

 determine eligibility, and provide

 customer service.

-Demand that is not being met with
+Latent Demand Demand that is not being met with

 existing levels of service.

-Inability of a vehicle, facility, or
+Limited Access Inability of a vehicle, facility, or

 equipment to allow entry or exit to all

 persons.
 Lack of accessibility of

 vehicle, facility or equipment.

-The ratio of use to capacity of
+Load Factor The ratio of use to capacity of

 equipment or a facility during a

 specified time period.

-An elected and/or appointed public
+Local An elected and/or appointed public

-body existing to coordinate, govern,
+Government body existing to coordinate, govern,

 plan, fund, and administer public

 services within a designated, limited

 geographic area of the state.